Matsilagi/RSRetroArch/README.md

  - nGlide 3DFX by Zeus Software: A port of the experimental 3DFX dithering and RAMDAC filtering used in nGlide.
 It is accurate to the old GPUs and not meant to mimic them, so, lower resolutions will look better with it.
  - NTSC by Themaister and cgwg: A shader that mimics NTSC Crosstalk and signal.
 Comes with a few options and a variation with no scanlines for those who just want to use the signal part with another CRT shader bundled.
  - PAL by svo: A shader which mimics the signal of PAL displays with its artifacts and imperfections.
+ - PowerVR Buffer by leilei: Similar to the 3DFX shaders, this one mimics the PowerVR GPUs output.
  - R57_PAL by r57shell: A PAL shader meant to also mimic the artifacts and dot crawling of the PAL signal.
 Comes with 2 versions, the new one is actually using the r57 pal preset for any system, and the old one is like defining USE_SAMPLED and USE_RAW on the preset.
  - RetroCRT by KillaMaaki: A port of the CRT shader from PPSSPP.
 Has color distortions, scanlines and barrel / display distortion.
  - Scanlines-Abs by RiskyJumps: A sine-wave Scanline shader.
 Applies scanlines using a Sine-Wave, looks great with integer scaled games.